ajlekcahdp4/bunifdef/README.md

 # bunifdef - better (not yet) unifdef tool

-Selectively (not yet) remove C preprocessor conditionals
+Selectively remove C preprocessor conditionals

 This project is a result of me stumbling upon bugs, *features* and outdated documentation for `unifdef` while having too much free time, I guess...